Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 8-sum_listint.c: The function is given a pointer to the first node of a singly linked list (its head), and it returns the sum of the n values that are stored in the nodes of the list.

+9-insert_nodeint.c: Given a pointer to the head of a singly linked list, an index unsigned int, and an n value, the function creates a new node with the given n value and inserts it in the list at the given index.
+A pointer to the head was given because if the given index is zero, the function inserts the new node at the beginning, and so the head that the caller function is using must be altered to point to the new node.